Mat Jackson: RML (2009)

 Following the pullout of a key sponsor, Jackson's own team did not have the funds to run their car in 2009.
 Mat was not listed on the 2009 entry list for the BTCC, leaving his plans for the season unclear.
 However, he returned to the BTCC in a one off race for RML in a Chevrolet Lacetti at Thruxton, winning in the final race of the day.
 He was later then confirmed to race the rest of the season for RML under the Sliverline Racing banner alongside Jason Plato.
-He generally struggled in the first half of the season, before a run of eight successive podium finishes (a record in the era of reverse-grid races) including a win at Knockhill and pole position at Silverstone took him to 5th in the standings.
+He generally struggled in the first half of the season, before a run of eight successive podium finishes (a record in the era of reverse-grid races) including a win at Knockhill and pole position at Silverstone took him to fifth in the standings.

 Motorbase Performance (2010–2017)

 Jackson driving for Redstone Racing at Thruxton in the 2012 BTCC season.

 Jackson was signed by Airwaves BMW for the 2010 season.
 He managed to win round nine at Brands Hatch and collected six podiums over the course of the season, finishing 7th in the final standings with a total of 155 points, 14 points behind teammate Steven Kane.

-For the 2011 season, he stayed with Airwaves Racing.
+For the 2011 season, Jackson stayed with Airwaves Racing.
 The team no longer ran the BMW 320si but instead competed with the Ford Focus ST for him and rookie teammate Liam Griffin.
 The cars were acquired from Team Aon and used the same Mountune NGTC engine as the Team Aon cars.
-In this season he returned to the front of the field, battling Gordon Shedden and Matt Neal for the championship, winning races at Donington, Oulton Park, Croft and Snetterton.
-He went away from Snetterton as the championship leader but poor results for the rest of the season put him out of contention, he finished 4th in the Drivers Standings.
+In this season, he returned to the front of the field, battling Gordon Shedden and Matt Neal for the championship, winning races at Donington, Oulton Park, Croft and Snetterton.
+He went away from Snetterton as the championship leader but poor results for the rest of the season put him out of contention, he finished fourth in the Drivers Standings.

 Jackson stayed with Motorbase for 2012, now rebranded as Redstone Racing.
 He won the first race at Donington Park and he won the third race until he was disqualified for running over the turbo boost limit.
 He had a bad day at Oulton Park, making contact with Rob Collard in race two and giving them both punctures.
 He then spun Daniel Welch into retirement in the third race of the day, Jackson was penalised for both incidents.
 At Snetterton he switched to the brand new NGTC Ford Focus ST Mk.III and took the first victory for the car at Silverstone having started from 17th place.

-Jackson continued to race for Motorbase until 2017 in the NGTC Ford Focus ST, winning many races and finishing 3rd in the series in 2016, but also missing half of the 2015 series due to Motorbase losing a major sponsor.
+Jackson continued to race for Motorbase until 2017 in the NGTC Ford Focus ST, winning many races and finishing third in the series in 2016, but also missing half of the 2015 series due to Motorbase losing a major sponsor.